Ph.D. Degree Program

 All first-year students will be evaluated using the criteria described in this section.

-Material tested is based on two scientific papers that are chosen by the exam committee approximately one week prior to the exam.
-Questions pertaining to research of departmental faculty members may also be included.
-All three sections must receive a passing evaluation to remain in good standing in the program.
+Testing material is based on two scientific papers that are chosen by the exam committee approximately one week prior to the exam.
+The examiners may also directly assess students’ knowledge of concepts and principles covered throughout their coursework.
+Students must receive a passing evaluation in all of the following three sections to remain in good standing in the program: (1) structural biology, (2) gene expression, and (3) cellular biochemistry.
 If the student fails one section, this must be retaken within 3 months.
 If 2 or 3 sections are failed, the student is eligible to retake the exam but will not receive financial support during the interim.
 If a student does not pass all three sections of the exam by August 15th (just prior to their second year), they will be dismissed from the program.

-Faculty Evaluation.
 The overall performance of each first-year student is evaluated by the entire faculty at the end of the Fall and Spring semesters.
-This evaluation will include a review of the student’s academic record, participation in seminars, progress in laboratory rotations, and performance on the comprehensive oral examination.
+This evaluation will include a review of the student’s academic record, their performance during their laboratory rotations, their participation/engagement during seminars, and their performance on the comprehensive oral examination.
 Possible outcomes are: a) clear or conditional approval to continue in the Ph.D. program, b) transfer to the M.S. program, c) academic probation (less than a 3.0 GPA), which is accompanied by loss of GTA or GRA support, or d) dismissal from the graduate program if it is determined that the student is making unsatisfactory progress toward the degree and that satisfactory progress cannot reasonably be anticipated (per graduate school policies).

 A student who is placed on academic probation must be re-evaluated by the entire faculty at the end of the following semester for a decision as to his/her continuation in the program.
 Students transferred to the M.S. program may reapply to the Ph.D. program upon satisfactory completion of the M.S. degree but acceptance is likely only with a strong recommendation from their M.S. advisory committee.